TheodoreHua/AlreadyClaimedNotifier/README.md

 itself, or you can run it from the command line.
 On Windows, you do it like this:
 `python AlreadyClaimedNotifier_Notification.pyw` or `python AlreadyClaimedNotifier_Dialog.pyw`.
-The application doesn't have a window and instead runs in the background, you can see if it's running by looking at the tray and looking for the (horribly drawn) [icon](#icon).
+The application doesn't have a window and instead runs in the background, you can see if it's running by looking at the tray and looking for the [icon](#icon).
 You can close the program by right-clicking the icon and clicking Exit Program.
 If this doesn't work, terminate it in Task Manager.

 ## Other Instructions